-CPR is currently working on guidelines reviews, updates, and projects for Colorado, North Carolina, Maryland, Minnesota, New Mexico, Ohio, Georgia, and Tennessee.
+CPR is currently working on guidelines reviews, updates, and projects for Colorado, Maryland, Minnesota, New Mexico, Ohio, Tennessee, Vermont, Utah, Oklahoma, and Guam.
 CPR entered into a multi year agreement with Illinois to maintain the state’s reports, tables, and schedules using the income shares methodology.
-CPR is also evaluating spousal support for Pennsylvania.
 In 2017, the Eastern Shoshone tribe in Wyoming contracted with CPR to review existing guidelines and offer guidance on improving policies and procedures.

 Father Engagement & Healthy Relationships